MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

    > **Note**: Wait for the deployment to complete before you proceed to the next task of this exercise.
 The deployment might take about 5 minutes.

-### Task 1 result
+### Exercise 1 result

-After you complete this task, you have provisioned Azure compute resources necessary to support highly available SAP HANA deployments.
+After you complete this exercise, you have provisioned Azure compute resources necessary to support highly available SAP HANA deployments.

-## Task 2: Configure operating system of Azure VMs running Linux to support a highly available SAP HANA installation
+## Exercise 2: Configure operating system of Azure virtual machines running Linux to support a highly available SAP HANA installation

-In this task, you will configure operating system and storage on Azure VMs running SUSE Linux Enterprise Server to accommodate clustered installations of SAP HANA.
+In this task, you will configure operating system and storage on Azure virtual machines running SUSE Linux Enterprise Server to accommodate clustered installations of SAP HANA.

-### Connect to Azure Linux VMs
+### Task 1: Connect to Azure Linux virtual machines

 1. From your lab computer, in the [Azure portal](https://portal.azure.com), search for and select **Virtual machines**.